 Best Low Carb Peanut Butter Cookie

 Crispy, dense and satisfying, a low carb peanut butter cookie.
-Subtract the fiber and they are almost 2 carbs each.
+Subtract the fiber and they are just 2 carbs each.

 - ½ cup coconut flour